-All SFAs and/or RCCIs collecting individual household applications must report this section, including schools and/or RCCIs in a Provision 2/3 base year.
+All SFAs with schools and/or RCCIs collecting individual household applications must report this section, including schools and/or RCCIs in a Provision 2/3 base year.
 Report number of applications (A) approved as of October 1.
-Report number of students (B) as of October 31st.

-4-1A & B: Number of applications approved FREE eligible based on documentation submitted on an application (i.e., case number for SNAP, TANF, or FDPIR on an application) on file as of October 1 and the number of students as of the last operating day in October approved FREE eligible based on documentation submitted on an application (i.e., case number for SNAP, TANF, or FDPIR on an application).
+Report number of students (B) as of the last operating day in October.
+4-1A & B: Number of applications approved FREE eligible based on documentation submitted on an application (i.e., case number for SNAP, TANF, or FDPIR on an application) on file as of October 1 and the number of students as of the last operating day in October approved FREE eligible based on documentation submitted on an application).
 Include students in the SFA deemed eligible due to extended categorical eligibility via an eligible student in the primary household categorically FREE eligible with SNAP, TANF, or FDPIR.

-4-2A & B: Number of applications approved FREE eligible based on income information submitted by the household on file as of October 1 and the number of students as of the last operating day in October approved FREE eligible based on income information submitted by the household.
-4-3A & B: Number of applications approved REDUCED-PRICE eligible based on income information submitted by the household on file as of October 1 and the number of students as of the last operating day in October approved REDUCED-PRICE eligible based on income information submitted by the household.
+4-2A & B: Number of applications approved FREE eligible based on income information submitted by the household on file as of October 1 and the number of students as of the last operating day in October 1 and the number of students as of the last operating day in October 1 and the number of students as of the last operating day in October 1 and the number of students as of the last operating day in October approved FREE eligible based on income information submitted by the household on file as of October 1 and the number of students as of the last operating day in October approved FREE eligible based on income information submitted by the household on file as of October 1 and the number of students as of the last operating day in October approved FREE eligible based on income information submitted by the household on file as of October 1 and the number of students as of the last operating day in October approved REDUCED-PRICE eligible based on income information submitted by the household.
+4-2A & B: Number of applications approved REDUCED-PRICE eligible based on income information submitted by the household on file as of October 1 and the number of students as of the last operating day in O T-1: Enter the total number of students reported as FREE eligible.

-tion 7

-ection 3

-T-1: Enter the total number of students reported as FREE eligible.

 (3-2B) + (3-3B) + (3-4B) + (4-1B) + (4-2B) + (2-2aB, if applicable)

-T-2: Enter the total number of students reported as REDUCED-PRICE eligible: (4-3B) + (2-2bB, if applicable)

-If ALL schools and/or RCCIs in the SFA are exempt from verification activities, check Box 5-1 and no further reporting is required in Section 5.
-Verification activities are NOT required for:

-- Schools/RCCIs in which ALL children have been certified under direct certification procedures, including children DOCUMENTED as eligible foster, migrant, runaway, or homeless children. - RCCIs which do not have day students. - Schools electing the Community Eligibility Option. - Schools/RCCIs in which FNS has approved universal meal service through census data or using socioeconomic surveys; e.g., special cash assistance claims based on economic statistics regarding per capita income (Puerto Rico and the Virgin Islands). - Schools participating only in the Special Milk Program. - Schools in which all children are served with no separate charge for food service and no special cash assistance is claimed (i.e., nonpricing programs claiming only the paid rate of reimbursement). - All schools are Provision 2/3 schools in a nonbase year. - Schools which do not have any free or reduced-price eligible students. - Other FNS-determined exemptions on a case-by-case basis.

-Select one box in (5-2 and 5-3):